drehnstrom/dsl/challenge-clickstream/challenge-lab.md

 6. Restart your Pub/Sub message simulator so enough messages are sent to trigger the alert.

-## Using Google Cloud Composer to Orchestrate Data Engineering Tasks
+## Task 4: Using Google Cloud Composer to Orchestrate Data Engineering Tasks

 In this task, you will use Apache Airflow and Google Cloud Composer to automate a data engineering task.